dheerajghub/Camera-App/README.md

 # Camera App

-In this project you are going to discover few concepts in Swift that I've been working on for few weeks, Core Animations with CAShape Layers and ofcourse cause its a camera app we will dive deep into AVFoundation library, As this project is in ``` Progress ``` I'll be updating the repo on weekly basis and I'm also sharing my progress of building this app on insta handle
+In this project you are going to discover few concepts in Swift that I've been working on for few weeks, Core Animations with CAShape Layers and ofcourse cause its a camera app we will dive deep into AVFoundation library, Check progress of building this app on my insta handle
 <a href="https://instagram.com/dheeraj.iosdev">here</a> you can check it out.

 ## Progress Glance